bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 ## Short QUiz

+{quiz, id: introduction, attempts: 99}

-Q1.
-How many ways are there to create a new cryptocurrency other than creating one from scratch?
+?
+What are the legitimate ways to create a new cryptocurrency other than creating one from scratch?

-* Copy the code of a current coin and tweak the parameters.
+a) Copy the code of a current coin and tweak the parameters.
-* Create a Token Smart Contract on a platform that supports it.
+b) Create a Token Smart Contract on a platform that supports it.
+C) All of the above.

+{/quiz}